 - Defiance

 - Unprovoked assault

 - Being abusive towards staff

-- Use of racist, homophobic or disablist language towards a student or a member of staff.
+- Use of racist, homophobic or disablist language towards a pupil or a member of staff

-If it is felt that a student's behaviour has been dangerous, threatening or persistent bullying then a suspension could be issued.
-A decision to exclude is made entirely by the Principal and the Governor Board.
+If it is felt that a pupil's behaviour has been dangerous, threatening or persistent bullying then a suspension could be issued.
+A decision to exclude is made entirely by the Principal and the Local Governing Committee.